Campbell vs Oak Springs Elementary: D vs F in East Austin

 Performance Metric Campbell Elementary Oak Springs Elementary

-Campbell outscores Oak Springs across every domain by a meaningful margin.
-The widest gap is in Student Achievement, where Campbell scored a 62 compared to Oak Springs at 45.
-That 17 point difference in raw achievement is significant.
-Both schools are very small (180 and 215 students respectively), which means individual student performance swings can have an outsized impact on campus wide scores.
+Campbell outscores Oak Springs across every domain.
+The widest gap is in Student Achievement, where Campbell sits at a D while Oak Springs is at an F. Both schools are very small (under 220 students each), which means individual student performance swings can have an outsized impact on campus-wide scores.
 But the pattern is consistent across all domains.

-Oak Springs serves a campus where 96.7% of students are economically disadvantaged.
-That is one of the highest rates in Austin ISD.
-Campbell is also high at 73.9%, but the gap between them likely plays into the performance difference.
-Neither school earned TEA distinctions.
+Oak Springs serves a campus where roughly 97% of students are economically disadvantaged — one of the highest rates in Austin ISD (Texas Tribune).
+Campbell is also high at around 70% (PublicSchoolReview), but the gap likely plays into the performance difference.

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Campbell Elementary school page or the Oak Springs Elementary school page.